 Betting limits do vary considerably but most casinos offer both high and low stakes games, which make the European Blackjack game perfect for both the new online casino players and the more experienced one high roller.

 After you decide on your wager amount and have been dealt your first two cards you have two options – Hit or Stand.
 To Hit is to request another card from the dealer in order to improve your total – you can continue Hitting until you are happy with your hand.
 To Stand is to take no further cards and play this hand against the dealer

 A number of buttons allow you to keep control of the game.

 Payout rates may vary between casinos.

-There are many casinos that offer European Blackjack online, but before sitting down at the table do a little research first to find the one that’s right for you.
+Europen blackjack can be played at many casinos online, including some that also offfer live blackjack games.
+However, before sitting down at the table, take the time to do a little research first to find the one that’s right for you.

 Check out what promotions are on offer and how often they change, what bonuses are up for grabs and what the wagering requirements are.
 In addition, security and customer service are essential parts of the equation.

 Don’t forget about the importance of the software that powers the game.
 As the marketplace becomes ever more crowded, game engineers are always on the lookout for new feature to add to the game.